TES3MP/TES3MP-Docs/source/api/modInfo.rst

 version
 -------

-version used in dependency checker
+The version used in the dependency checker.

 dependencies
 ------------

-Table with dependencies
+The table of dependencies.